-The Constitution documents roles and responsibilities for the Council and its standing committees.
+Effective leadership - The Constitution documents roles and responsibilities for the Council and its standing committees.
 All working groups have clear terms of reference for their work in supporting policy development and progress monitoring.
-Members' roles and responsibilities are defined in both generic and specific job descriptions that have been tested through consultation and based on a recommended model with some additional local interpretation.
+Councillors' roles and responsibilities are defined in both generic and specific job descriptions that have been tested through consultation and based on a recommended model with some additional local interpretation.
 A clear Officer/Member delegation framework exists to provide clarity on the powers entrusted in those appointed to make decisions on behalf of the Council.

-The Council has adopted a standard form of committee report which seeks to ensure that all matters coming to Members for decision have first received consideration in respect of all appropriate and necessary, legal, financial and professional matters.
+The Council has adopted a standard form of committee report which seeks to ensure that all matters coming to Councillors for decision have first received consideration in respect of all appropriate and necessary, legal, financial and professional matters, as well as risk.
 This has been expanded to include coverage of technical matters such as carbon footprint.
 Further work has been recently undertaken to update the standard, and training provided to officers.